michaeltlombardi/pentola/content/02-character-creation/skills.md

 {{< /aside >}}

 {{< aside mechanical "Skills and Ambiguity" >}}
-Note that some of the skills overlap or seem a bit random - it is intended that you pick skills that you want your character to specialize in, then use those specializations to solve problems.
+Note that some of the skills overlap or seem a bit random—it is intended that you pick skills that you want your character to specialize in, then use those specializations to solve problems.
 The list is freeform so you can capture _exactly_ what makes your character yours.

 You can determine if a skill is too broad mostly by judgement: